Upgrades

 - Check if new PostgreSQL is stopped

-- Get 'Latest checkpoint location' on the Leader and Replicas
+- Get 'Latest checkpoint location' on the leader and replicas

-- Print 'Latest checkpoint location' for the Leader and Replicas
+- Print 'Latest checkpoint location' for the leader and replicas

 - Check if all 'Latest checkpoint location' values match